FSipiano/newbieDictionary/README.md

 Stands for ‘Integrated Development Environment’.
 It is somewhere that you write code, and has tools to help you write, structure and test it.
 Build, test, connect to databases, the works!

 ### Headless CMS -
+A Headless CMS is a back-end **Content Management System** where the content (data) is stored in a repository or a bucket which can be delivered to the presentation layer (for examples: web page, mobile app) with the help of an API.
+It is different from a traditional CMS as it is independent of the presentation layer and the same content can be reused across different platforms and devices.

+The presentation layer of a website is the “head” of a CMS, we are separating the head from the body (back-end layer of the CMS), that's why the name **"*Headless*" CMS**.

 ### HTTP -
 HTTP or Hypertext Transfer Protocol is the set of guidelines for transferring files such as texts, videos, sounds, images, and other multimedia files through the World Wide Web.
 The moment a Web user opens the browser, the user is indirectly making use of HTTP.